tylerthecoder/workbench/README.md

 # Bench (Rust)

 Sway-first reimplementation of Bench in Rust.
-Manages “benches” of tools and places them into numbered Sway workspaces (“bays”).
+Manages “benches” of tools and places them into named Sway bays.
 Supports Chromium, Kitty, and Zed.

-Requirements:
+## Requirements

 - Sway and `swaymsg` on PATH
 - Chromium (`chromium` binary), Kitty (`kitty`), Zed (`zed`)